eroux13/eroux13.github.io/README.md

 ## Contact

-This is the contact page which has a form that is still under development.
+This is the contact page.
+When the submit button is clicked, it will open the default mail client on the OS which will then have a populated subject line, message body, and recipient email address.

 ![Contact Webpage Screenshot](./assets/images/contactPageScreenshot.png)